Jason Zucker Game Preview: Coyotes vs. Avalanche

 Zucker Season Stats Insights

-- Zucker has an assist in five of 25 games this year, but has not recorded two or more in a game so far.
+- Zucker has yet to record a multi-assist game this season despite registering one in five of 26 games played.

-- The implied probability is 41.7% that Zucker goes over his points over/under based on the odds.
+- The implied probability is 40.8% that Zucker hits the over on his points prop total based on the odds.

-- Given his moneyline odds, Zucker has an implied probability of 23.1% of going over his assist prop bet.
+- The implied probability of Zucker going over his assist prop bet, based on the odds, is 24.4%.

 Sign up for Underdog fantasy today.